DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

     #) If ``TokenDB`` already contains tokens for the user, then the extra tokens are revoked (just one refresh token in Token Manager for the user is enough).

   10) DIRAC AS update authorization session status.

-Back to OAuth 2.0 Device flow:
-  11) Upon receipt of a request for an access token, DIRAC AS requests :py:class:`~DIRAC.FrameworkSystem.Service.TokenManagerHandler.TokenManagerHandler` to provide a fresh access token to the requested user and group.
+  11) Here we **back to OAuth 2.0 Device flow**.
+Upon receipt of a request for an access token, DIRAC AS requests :py:class:`~DIRAC.FrameworkSystem.Service.TokenManagerHandler.TokenManagerHandler` to provide a fresh access token to the requested user and group.

     a) Token Manager forms a scope that corresponds to the selected group.
     #) After that Token Manager makes aexchange token request to get new access and refresh tokens.